canata09/Maps-iFrame-Definition-Html/README.md

 The 'width' and 'height' properties are specified as the width and height of the iframe.
 We remove the border around the frame using the 'frameborder'="0" style.

 The 'allowfullscreen' property allows the iframe to switch to fullscreen mode.

-## Key Features

-- 🚀 **Feature 1:** Accelerate your workflow with a set of intuitive shortcuts and automation tools.
-Spend less time on repetitive tasks and more time on what truly matters.
-- 🎨 **Feature 2:** Seamlessly integrate with your favorite design and development tools.
-Our plugin plays well with industry standards, ensuring a smooth collaboration between teams.
-- 📦 **Feature 3:** Access a library of pre-built templates and modules that can be easily customized to fit your project requirements.
-- 📊 **Feature 4:** Gain valuable insights with built-in analytics and performance tracking.
-Optimize your project's efficiency and make data-driven decisions.
-- ⚙️ **Feature 5:** Extensible architecture allows developers to create and share their own plugins and extensions, expanding the capabilities of the XYZ Plugin.

-## Getting Started

-Getting started with the XYZ Plugin is a breeze:

-1. **Installation:** Simply download the plugin from the official website or install it directly from your preferred IDE's marketplace.
-2. **Activation:** Use your provided license key to activate the plugin and unlock its full potential.
-3. **Exploration:** Dive into the intuitive interface, explore the features, and let your creativity run wild.

-## Installation

-Detailed installation instructions can be found in the [Installation Guide](installation_guide.md).

-## Documentation

-For in-depth information about using the XYZ Plugin, check out our [Documentation](documentation.md) page.

-## Feedback and Support

-We value your input!
-If you have any feedback, suggestions, or run into any issues, please don't hesitate to [open an issue](../../issues) here on GitHub.

-For additional assistance, you can also contact our support team at support@xyzplugin.com.